 OXYOPIA; An extremely heightened acuteness of the eyesight resulting from increased sensitivity of the retina.

 “It is an honour for me to exhibit in this beautiful and iconic building located within a fairy-tale park”.

 :First, there are the paintings.
 Framed in faded Victorian splendour, they are large and imposing, progressive graphical artworks.
 Butterflies, insects, animal and human forms are fused together in playful and surreal landscapes.
 In the centre of the hall stands a pedestal with instructions… Follow these to be faced with an animatronic butterfly in a jar, and the sudden realisation that you’ve been co-erced into playing a part in its demise.
 Around the balcony, spinning cardboard circles reveal continually adapting animations on the domed walls.
 A huge centre screen displays Oliver’s signature piece, “Butterbrain“, caught in an endless loop.
 Projectors strobe, images float and spin.
 Professor Brainstorm may have a few patents-pending on some of the technology used here but the effect is solid.

 :Rob Antony, explains how the music came together… “The music has been made to adapt to the shape of the hall.
 We recorded a lot of the sounds you will hear in Morecambe Bay, Lancaster town centre and Williamson Park.
-We then played them back inside the dome and recorded the results.
+We then played the recordings back inside the dome and recorded the results.
 I later added synthesis and beats.
-It gives me great pleasure hear it come together like this, in this incredible space.”
+It gives me great pleasure hear it come together like this, in this incredible space.”.

 :OXYOPIA at the Ashton Memorial Gallery, Lancaster from Sunday May 18 through July 26.
 Further details can be found on the Lancaster City Council’s website